-There are some specific rules that pertain to the Skilled Nursing Facility (SNF) services and Medicare coverage.
-Skilled services are specific skills that are provided by health care employees like physical therapists, nursing staff, pathologists, and physical therapists.
+There are some specific Medicare coverage guidelines that pertain to Skilled Nursing Facility services.
+Skilled nursing services are specific skills that are provided by health care employees like physical therapists, nursing staff, pathologists, and physical therapists.
+Guidelines include doctor ordered care with certified health care employees.
+Also, they must treat current conditions or any new condition that occurs during your stay at a Skilled Nursing Facility.
+Below, we’ll go over what you need to know about Medicare coverage for Skilled Nursing Facilities.

-Benefit periods are how SNF coverage is measured.
+Benefit periods are how Skilled Nursing Facility coverage is measured.
 These periods begin on the day that the beneficiary is in the healthcare facility on an inpatient basis.
 This period ends when the beneficiary is no longer an inpatient and hasn’t been one for 60 consecutive days.

 A new benefit period may begin once the prior benefit period ends, and the beneficiary receives another admission to a healthcare facility.
 One keynote to remember is that a new benefit period is not each calendar year or change to the patient’s diagnosis or health condition.